Roy G. Guerrero Colorado River Metro Park

 Conservation Efforts

-Local non-profit organization Ecology Action has worked to transform parts of the park, particularly the Circle Acres Nature Preserve area, from a former landfill and illegal dumping site into a thriving ecosystem.
+The park has a remarkable environmental comeback story.
+Local non-profit Ecology Action has transformed parts of the park - particularly the Circle Acres Nature Preserve area - from a former landfill and illegal dumping ground into a thriving ecosystem.

-Their efforts have included removing tons of garbage, planting native species, and creating hiking trails.
+Their dedicated work has included removing literal tons of garbage, introducing native plant species, and creating accessible hiking trails.

 All Features & Facilities